 Even locally in Skåne (Scania) there are other examples from this time of “Moors” who were brought to Sweden and baptized.
 For instance, the rich and powerful baron Fredrik Ruuth, who owned several Scanian estates, in 1786 had a 15-year-old “Black Heathen” freed from slavery, taught Christianity and subsequently baptized by the local vicar in Skårby.

-The aforementioned Mr Lindstedt also has a son, who was born in Batavia to a black mother and is now a student at the Academy in Lund.
+The aforementioned Mr. Lindstedt also has a son, who was born in Batavia to a black mother and is now a student at the Academy in Lund.

 Fencing and private lessons

-The fact that Lund University had a student of partly non-European descent already in the 18th century – more specifically, exactly 250 years ago this year – came as surprise to me and my colleagues at the University Archives.
+The fact that Lund University had a student of partly non-European descent already in the 18th century – more specifically, exactly 250 years ago this year – came as a surprise to me and my colleagues at the University Archives.
 This fascinating piece of news reached us by way of Johanna Berg who works at The National Museums of World Culture.
 She had come across this unusual student through the aforementioned 1774 newspaper article.
 Curious to know more, she contacted the Archive to ask if we had any more information about him, which we did: his enrollment data appears in the central student register from the that year.
-Here one could read that his full name was Hans Wilhelm Lindstedt, and that he was enrolled at the university on 15 February.
+Here one could read that his full name was Hans Wilhelm Lindstedt, and that he was enrolled at the University on 15 February.
 There was also a note in Latin: “natus parente consiliario dispensatore in India”; that is, he is identified as the child of a parent who was an adviser in India.

-To begin with, these tables gave us information about Lindstedt’s background beyond than the single sentence in the enrollment register.
-Here we learned that during his first term in Lund he was 14 years old and that his father was a merchant and “Member of the Council of Justice in Batavia”.
+To begin with, these tables gave us information about Lindstedt’s background beyond the single sentence in the enrollment register.
+Here we learned that during his first term in Lund, he was 14 years old and that his father was a merchant and “Member of the Council of Justice in Batavia”.
 Furthermore, it appears that he had not yet made a future career choice and that he “provided for through cash payment”.
 In the data for the autumn term of the same year (1774), he has turned 15 years old, and since the tables are dated, we can conclude that Lindstedt must therefore have been born between February and November, 1759.
 In this context, it may be noted that neither in the term tables nor in the enrollment register is anything said about Lindstedt’s mother or about the boy’s general ethnicity; hence, had it not been for the information in the press that he was the son of a “black mother” the natural assumption, based on the archive documents and the young man’s name, would incorrectly have been that he was the son of native Swedish parents who just happened to be living abroad at the time of his birth.

 We can also follow Lindstedt’s studies term by term.
-During his first spring term, he claims to be attending language master Kraak’s public lectures in French and German, as well as taking private lessons with the university’s fencing master, Porath.
-In the autumn of the same year, he continues to follow Kraak’s and Porath’s teaching, but above all he enjoys the privilege of “private information”.
+During his first spring term, he claims to be attending language master Kraak’s public lectures in French and German, as well as taking private lessons with the University’s fencing master, Porath.
+In the autumn of the same year, he continues to follow Kraak’s and Porath’s teaching, but, above all, he enjoys the privilege of “private information”.
 In other words, Lindstedt had a private tutor.
 Often this person was a slightly older and more experienced student who replenished his coffers with these teaching assignments.

 Lindstedt seems to have been absent from the University in 1775, since his name is missing from that year’s tables.
 In the spring of 1776, however, he is back, and now he attends professors Colling’s and Stobaeus’ lectures in Law and Latin respectively, and also takes private lessons in mathematics from a Master Cronholm.
-However, this is the last time Lindstedt’s name appears in a term table; after that he definitely disappears from the records of both the university and the nation.
+However, this is the last time Lindstedt’s name appears in a term table; after that he definitely disappears from the records of both the University and the student nation.

 A fellow student became a “foster brother-in-law”

 One thing you notice when you follow Lindstedt through the documents is that the same name keeps appearing right after his: that of Gude Axel Gedda, three years his junior.
 Not only are the two youngsters enrolled in the nation on the same day, subsequently appearing together in the term tables; they also attend exactly the same lectures and enjoy the same private tuition.
-It therefore seems reasonable to assume that the two boys were sent to University together and lodged together in the company of the same tutor.
+It, therefore, seems reasonable to assume that the two boys were sent to University together and lodged together in the company of the same tutor.
 This assumption is supported by the fact that not infrequently the term-table notes for both Lindstedt and Gedda appear to be written by the same person – probably their tutor.

 We also know that another clear connection between the two fellow students would appear later.
-Hans Wilhelm and Johan Fredrik, baptized in Malmö, were far from the only children that Lindstedt’s father sent to Sweden from his post in the East Indies: Johanna Berg has discovered three more, Apollo Doljalil, Pluto and Daphne, believed to have arrived in Sweden in 1777 in connection with Lindstedt Sr himself returning home, at least temporarily:.
+Hans Wilhelm and Johan Fredrik, baptized in Malmö, were far from the only children that Lindstedt’s father sent to Sweden from his post in the East Indies: Johanna Berg has discovered three more, Apollo Doljalil, Pluto and Daphne, believed to have arrived in Sweden in 1777 in connection with Lindstedt Sr himself returning home, at least temporarily.
 Of these, the first two seem to have been of pure Asian descent, but Daphne – who in Sweden came to be known as Fredrica Dorothea – was of mixed birth like Hans Wilhelm.
 Her father was Fredrik Tott of Skabersjö, a Swedish nobleman, who was also in Dutch service in the East Indies, while the mother was said to be a Portuguese woman named Rita Brengman.
 However, Johanna Berg has doubted the latter information and leans towards the opinion that Fredrica Dorothea’s mother also belonged to the local population.
 The following contemporary account of her speaks for this:

 In the house lived the son, captain Gedda, an educated man, but aloof and dignified, married to a Hindu woman, who called herself Tott and was said to be the daughter of a seafarer of that name, black and yellow in the face, slender and light as a feather.